-Full value of consideration As usual Cost of Acquisition or Improvement Net worth# of the undertaking Indexation Benefit Not available Nature of gain whether short term or long term If undertaking is owned and held by the assessee for not more than 36 months, then capital gain shall be deemed to be short-term capital gain otherwise long-term capital gain.
-Note: Where an undertaking is owned and held by an assessee for more than 36 months immediately preceding the date of its transfer, then it shall be treated as a long-term capital asset.
+Sale consideration Fair market value of the capital assets as on the date of transfer, calculated in the prescribed manner, shall be deemed to be the full value of the consideration received or accruing as a result of the transfer of such capital asset Cost of Acquisition or Improvement Net worth# of the undertaking Indexation Benefit Not available Nature of gain whether short term If undertaking is owned and held by the assessee for not more than 36 months, then capital gain shall be deemed to be short-term capital gain otherwise long-term capital gain. or long term Note: Where an undertaking is owned and held by an assessee for more than 36 months immediately preceding the date of its transfer, then it shall be treated as a long-term capital asset.
 It makes no difference that few of the assets of the undertaking are newly acquired (i.e. for less than 36 months).

-Net worth shall be the - Aggregate value of total assets of the Aggregate value of total assets of the undertaking Less: Value of liabilities of such undertaking as appearing in the books of account Net worth Notes
+Net worth shall be the -

+Aggregate value of total assets of the undertaking

+Less: Value of liabilities of such undertaking as appearing in the books of account

+Net worth

-- 1. Effect of revaluation: If any change has been made in the value of assets on account of revaluation of assets etc. then such change in value shall be ignored. - 2.
-The aggregate value of total assets, in case of: - Depreciable assets
+1. Effect of revaluation: If any change has been made in the value of assets on account of revaluation of assets etc. then such change in value shall be ignored.

+2. The aggregate value of total assets, in case of: